fusion809/fusion809.github.io/FunctionIntegrator.md

 ![Travis](https://travis-ci.com/fusion809/FunctionIntegrator.jl.svg?branch=master)
 ![CompatHelper](https://github.com/fusion809/FunctionIntegrator.jl/workflows/CompatHelper/badge.svg)

-This package should be treated as a second-rate alternative to the excellent [QuadGK](https://github.com/JuliaMath/QuadGK.jl) package.
+[FunctionIntegrator.jl](https://github.com/fusion809/FunctionIntegrator.jl) should be treated as a second-rate alternative to the excellent [QuadGK](https://github.com/JuliaMath/QuadGK.jl) package.
 QuadGK provides more accurate integration for many problems, and also provides an error estimate which functions in this package do not.
 Likewise this package is less user-friendly as it requires you to decide which $N$ value you are going to go with.

 This package provides the following functions: